marle3003/mokapi/docs/resources/blogs/acceptance-testing.md

 Learn how to set up acceptance tests with Mokapi in your CI/CD pipeline:

 👉 [Running Mokapi in a CI/CD Pipeline](/docs/resources/tutorials/running-mokapi-in-a-ci-cd-pipeline)

+---

+*This article is also available on [LinkedIn](https://www.linkedin.com/pulse/acceptance-testing-mokapi-focus-what-matters-marcel-lehmann-fccjf)*

+---